Guides/Grow your audience/SEO/About smart redirects

 • Search engines can find your pages even when external links contain errors, which helps maintain your search rankings.

-Alternatives to smart redirects
+Explore alternatives to smart redirects

 • Create manual redirects (available on plugin-enabled plans): Install a redirect plugin to set specific redirect rules.
-Manual redirects always take priority over smart redirects because they prevent the 404 error that triggers smart redirects.
+Manual redirects take priority over smart redirects because they prevent the 404 error that triggers smart redirects.

 • Monitor your links: Regularly check that external sites link to your current URLs.
 Update any outdated links you control rather than relying on redirects.